mrozycki/rustmas/README.md

 Utilities for putting smart Christmas lights on your Christmas tree, written in Rust, inspired by [Matt Parker's xmastree](https://github.com/standupmaths/xmastree2020).

+The interface for controlling lights is provided by [pico-w-neopixel-server](https://github.com/krzmaz/pico-w-neopixel-server/), which is meant to be installed on a RaspberryPi Pico W. You can use local visualiser for testing purposes.

 Local development setup
 -----------------------